CloudLabsAI-Azure/apim-lab/apim-lab/10-additional-topics/additional-topics-10-4-self-hosted-gateway.md

 ![](../../assets/images/apim-app-gateway-deploy-9.png)

-Note that in the Gateway blade we can see the status - it will show there is one healthy Gateway Node connected to the Deployment.
+Note that in the Gateway blade, we can see the status - it will show there is one healthy Gateway Node connected to the Deployment.
 The Gateway Node will keep in sync, and be automatically updated should any of the Gateway Deployment config changes.

 ![](../../assets/images/apim-app-gateway-deploy-10.png)

-## Testing the API
+## Task 4.2: Testing the API

 Our Gateway Node is now deployed - and we can test that it works.

-- Open Developer portal, go in the Profile page and get API key for Unlimited products
+- Open the Developer portal, go to the Profile page, and get the API key for Unlimited products
-- Open Notepad - make note of URLs including the key.
+- Open Notepad - Make note of URLs including the key.
 For our lab test, the machine name is just *localhost*
   - https://localhost/colors/random?key=Unlimited-Key

 ![](../../assets/images/apim-app-gateway-test-1.png)

 - Use a tool like [Postman](https://www.postman.com/) to test the API ... should see the random color appear in the response and this confirms everything is working properly
-- If tested with a browser, then a warning needs to accepted to proceed - this is because trusted TLS certificates have not been set up
+- If tested with a browser, then a warning needs to be accepted to proceed - this is because trusted TLS certificates have not been set up

 ![](../../assets/images/apim-app-gateway-test-2.png)